|This is a topic from the SwordSearcher Bible Software help file.|

 If you are using a different audio file set (which does not support individual verse playback), the additional menu commands appear as follows:

 Sample audio playback menu items from the Bible panel (without verse-level support)

-If you are using the AMG Publishers' KJV audio Bible, Verse List panels also include playback controls.
+If you are using the Hendrickson or AMG Scourby Audio Bible, Verse List panels also include playback controls.
 You can play aloud complete verse lists just as you can play back a chapter of the Bible.